Charla Doherty: Personal life

-At age 17 Doherty was reported to be five feet tall and weigh 89 pounds, while her IQ was given as 183 by a newspaper columnist.
+At age 17, Doherty was reported to be five feet tall, weigh 89 pounds, and her IQ was reported as 183 by a newspaper columnist.
 She drove a burgundy-colored Ford Mustang in 1966, used three alarm clocks to wake up, and usually lunched on tomato soup and cottage cheese.

 Doherty married stage director Malcolm C. Black in San Diego on June 2, 1967.
-He was 18 years her senior, had come to the US from the UK as a child, and had been naturalized a US citizen in 1965.
+He was 18 years her senior, had emigrated to the US from the UK as a child, and became a U.S. citizen in 1965.
 They had a son, Trevor Black.
 The couple divorced in Los Angeles on March 1, 1982.

 Obituary discrepancies

 Upon her death on May 29, 1988, at age 41, there were two informants from whom obituary articles across the nation drew.
 One was her publicist, Michael Druxman, whose information was picked up by the Associated Press (AP) and copied across the country.
 This obituary version carried the dateline of "Calabasas, Calif (AP)" and stated she had died at her own home there.
-It contained two minor inaccuracies about Doherty 's career, concerning her length of time on Days of Our Lives and that she appeared on the Mannix TV series.
+It contained two minor inaccuracies about Doherty's career, concerning her length of time on Days of Our Lives and that she appeared on the Mannix TV series.

 The other informant reported to the Los Angeles Times that Doherty had died at her mother's house in nearby Woodland Hills.
-This obituary had several minor inaccuracies about Doherty 's career, concerning her length of time on Days of Our Lives, the number of movies she made, and that she appeared on the Ben Casey TV series.
+This obituary had several minor inaccuracies about Doherty's career, concerning her length of time on Days of Our Lives, the number of movies she made, and that she appeared on the Ben Casey TV series.
 This version of the obituary was also picked up by other newspapers, with the inserted dateline of "Hollywood" and credited to the Los Angeles Times.

 Both informants agreed that she died of natural causes and that her survivors were her mother and son.